 These three categories create different issues that need to be addressed in the supervisor/supervisee agreement.
 The responsibility to be competent in the delivery of telehealth lies with the supervisor when working with supervisees who are employing telehealth services.
-Similar to other emerging services and methods of treatment, if the supervisor chooses not to provide technology assisted services they are ethically bound to refer their supervisee or recommend they receive additional supervision for that area of their work.
+Similar to other emerging services and methods of treatment, if the supervisor chooses not to provide technology-assisted services they are ethically bound to refer their supervisee or recommend they receive additional supervision for that area of their work.

-Those providing supervision of telehealth services review the types of telehealth services being provided to ensure appropriateness for client care.
+Those providing supervision of telehealth services reviews the types of telehealth services being provided to ensure appropriateness for client care.
 The supervisor should review the supervisee’s policies to ensure that telehealth delivery risks and benefits are adequately addressed and there are adequate safety plans for both client emergencies and technology failures.

 - Informed Consent and Disclosure

 Prior to commencing telehealth treatment, counselors and therapists provide clients with a professional disclosure statement and obtain verbal and written informed consent from the individuals seeking their services.
 In addition to following informed consent laws and rules currently in place, telehealth providers inform clients of their level of competency, experience and training in telehealth, and the specific benefits and risks associated with technology-assisted services.
 They review their policies regarding the use of e-mail, internet messaging, phone texting and social media.
 They verify the identity of the client/s and attempt to obtain information about alternative means to contact them in case of emergency situations.
 They clearly state their policies regarding response time to routine electronic messages and to emergencies.